radar/ryanbigg.com/_posts/2019-03-05-ruby-trickery.md

 In this post, I'll cover all the tricks I had planned for the talk, not just the ones I showed off.

 **Please, do not use any code in this blog post in production systems.
-It can case weird behaviour.
+It can cause weird behaviour.
 Especially the one involving JavaScript sorting.**

 The point of this post is to show the things Ruby is capable of.